 These courses aim at depth of knowledge and development of students' interpretive skills through intellectual engagement with major works of philosophy, literature, art, film, or music.
 Arts and Letters 100g classes are writing-intensive and limited to thirty students, primarily freshmen and sophomores, to promote direct interaction between students and faculty.
 Arts and Letters 101g classes are also writing-intensive, but are limited to sophomores, juniors and seniors.
 For additional enrollment information, see the Schedule of Classes.

-Instructions for Adding Arts and Letters (ARLT) 100g
+Instructions for Adding Arts and Letters (ARLT) 100g and 105g

 During the First Three Weeks of the Semester